ToasterTornado/Protest_Dryer_5/README.md

 1. Start the server:
     ```bash
-    python app.py
+    python -m app.main
     ```
-    *Alternatively, you can use uvicorn directly:* `uvicorn app:app --reload`
+    *Alternatively, you can use uvicorn directly:* `uvicorn app.main:app --reload`

 2. Open your browser and navigate to:
     [http://127.0.0.1:8000](http://127.0.0.1:8000)